Light Pollution Endangers Our Security and Our Safety

 site from the California Energy Extension Service has no date on it, it does mentions some reports of different school districts

 REDUCING vandalism by turning the lights off!
 Battle Ground School District in Clark County has reduced vandalism to almost zero

-with a policy to darken campus after 10:30 p.m, as had other districts.
+with a policy to darken their campus after 10:30 p.m. as had other districts.

 We are not aware of any school districts where blacking-out campus coincided with an increase in vandalism, burglary, or arson.
 There has not been an increase of such incidents in our district during the hours of total blackness.
 It seems logical that a blackout discourages youth from entering campuses -- they have as much fear of the unknown as anyone else.
 In case of burglars, any light shown on a campus is cause for suspicion on the part of neighbors and police.

 -- Bill Bakers, retired Associate Superintendent for the East Side Union High School District in San Jose, who pioneered an energy savings program that has saved over a million dollars per year.

 (Source: California Energy Extension Service, no date mentioned)

 In early August, 2011, I had asked a veteran police officer from the city of Milwaukee, Wisconsin, about the topic regarding locations of vandalism and nearby lights.
 He told me that from his experience, the situation in a general and broad context is not as simplistic as the above report makes it seem, but considering the particulars of the above situation, it does not really contradict it either.